RN Re-entry Program Q&A

 - May be other requirements based on the institution’s policies and procedures.

-5. How long will the entire reentry program take?
+5. How long will the entire RN Re-entry program take?

-It takes anywhere between 2 to 4 months.
-The entire program must be completed in 6 months.
+The Blue Ridge AHEC RN Re-entry Program typically takes 2 to 4 months to complete; however, the entire program must be completed in 6 months.

-6. How often will I meet with the Coordinator?
+6. How often will I meet with the Program Coordinator?

 7. How does the didactic portion work?

-You will buy and receive an approved by the Ga Board of Nursing through our SOWEGA AHEC, Nurse Reentry Self Study notebook that you will use to complete your didactic self-study.
-You will want to do further reading and updates in each section.
-The notebook consists of 28 sections and at the end of each section you will find a test to complete.
-You may submit these via email to the reentry coordinator for grading as pretests.
-After completing all sections, a Final Exam is given; proctored by the nurse reentry coordinator.
-Once you have completed all 28 tests, the coordinator will grade them.
-You must pass with a minimum score of 80% on each section or module.
-If you do not pass a module, you can restudy and retake the test.
-There is no penalty.
+Your program fee includes an RN Re-entry Self Study binder (approved by the Georgia Board of Nursing), which you will use to complete the didactic component of the program.
+The binder consists of 28 sections and, at the end of each section, you will find a test to complete.
+You will submit these via email to the RN Re-entry Program Coordinator for grading as pretests, and you must pass with a minimum score of 80% on each section or module.
+If you do not pass a module, you can restudy and retake the test – there is no penalty.
 We are trying to ensure that you have regained basic knowledge in each of the 28 areas.

 8. What is the cost for the entire program?

-$800.00, which can be paid in two payments.
-The first payment of $400.00 dollars is collected when the Nurse Reentry Self Study materials (modules) are issued.
-The second payment of $400.00 is collected prior to beginning clinicals.
+The Blue Ridge AHEC RN Re-entry Program costs $1,200.00, which can be divided into two payments.
+The first payment of $600.00 dollars is collected when the Nurse Re-entry Self Study binder is issued.
+The second payment of $600.00 is due prior to beginning your clinical training.

 9. Are there any other costs associated with the program?

-You will have to pay for your immunizations, physical exam, malpractice, CPR training, background check, and the Board of Nursing application fee.
+You will have to pay for your immunizations, physical exam, malpractice insurance, CPR training, background check, and the Georgia Board of Nursing application fee.
 Additional fees may be assessed based on the training institution’s policies and procedures.

-10. I have not practiced in the last four years; do I need a reentry program?
+10. I have not practiced in the last four years; do I need to complete an RN Re-entry program?

 The Board states: “Applicants that cannot document three months or 500 hours of licensed practice as a registered nurse within the last four years immediately preceding the date of application must complete a Board approved reentry program.”